Your cart

 Our Testing Experience

-Comfort LUXE arrived as the tallest Twinkle mattress we tested.
-The 14-inch profile looked substantial on the frame, and the surface felt deeper and plusher right away.
-Under my hand, the cover stayed cool, while the top layer compressed more slowly than PLUS.
+Comfort LUXE was the tallest model we tested at 14 inches.
+The surface felt deeper and plusher right away.
+The cover stayed cool, while the top comfort layer compressed more slowly than PLUS.

 Pros & Cons